weijianze/CUL/README.md

 To best of my knowledge, CUL is the **first work for unsupervised iris recognition**, and it achieves data augmentation based on the probabilistic embedding (uncertainty embedding) and applies contrastive self-supervised learning.

-## Why we developed unsupervised iris recognition?
+## Motivation: Why we developed unsupervised iris recognition?
 The core of its answer is the **Application Scenarios** of unsupervised iris recognition.

 When deploying an iris recognition system in a new environment, it is easy to occur severe performance degradation.